bojigu/thoipapy/readme.rst

 How does thoipapy work?
 -----------------------

-* downloads protein homologues with BLAST
+* retrieves protein homologues from the ColabFold MSA server, or a local BLAST database
 * extracts residue properties (e.g. residue conservation and polarity)
 * trains a machine learning classifier
 * validates the prediction performance